 Healthy and repeat-blooming, it resists rain well, and it is the very first heirloom English hybrid with an apricot color.

-Christened in honor of the precious work that Plant Heritage contributes to protecting plant biodiversity in British gardens.
+It was dedicated to the precious work that Plant Heritage performs to protect plant biodiversity in British gardens.

 Key Lady Gardener rose facts: